Restoring Hair and Hope with Cassey Lundell

 by Jane Stringham //

 Lunatic Fringe guests trust their stylists.
-One-and-a half years ago, master stylist Cassey Lundell’s client said to her, “I need your help.”
+One and a half years ago, master stylist Cassey Lundell’s client said to her, “I need your help.”
 As so many do, he was struggling with hair loss.
-Cassey, a 12-year veteran at Lunatic Fringe and member of the American Hair Loss Council, didn’t skip a beat: she began to research the options for clients in need of non-surgical hair replacement.
+Cassey, a 12-year veteran at Lunatic Fringe and member of the American Hair Loss Council, didn’t skip a beat.
+She began to research options for her clients in need of non-surgical hair replacement.
 Much of what she found, and what many guests find when they begin exploring options for themselves, was “a total crock,” even “overwhelming,” as put by guest Lori Keeren.

-And, as Cassey asks, what’s the difference between a quality hair system and high-end hair extensions anyway?
-Similar to hair extensions, some hair pieces have a taped edge through which stylists interweave guests’ natural hair with a crochet hook-like device.
+And, as Cassey asks, “What’s the difference between a quality hair system and high-end hair extensions, anyway?”
+Like hair extensions, some hair pieces have a taped edge through which stylists interweave guests’ natural hair.
 Though technically similar, the latter is a service commonly available on salon menus.
 The former is not.
 Through her advocacy and research, which is just a small part of this stylist’s ever-evolving wheelhouse, Cassey hopes that non-surgical hair replacement will become normalized, that it will ubiquitously exist on salon menus as an option for guests.